qunicorn/qunicorn-core/docs/tutorials/linting_formatting.rst

 * Ignore single line: Add :code:`# noqa` to the end of the line

+* Ignore specific error in a single line: Add :code:`# noqa E711` to the end of the line

 * Ignore whole file: Add :code:`# flake8: noqa` at the start of the file

 * Ignore certain warnings in files, add to .flake8 file